Sam0x90/CB-Threat-Hunting/README.md

 - Search queries to help security analysts finding malicious activities.
 - Response actions to help security analysts performing incident response activities.

-Please don't hesitate to propose any additional queries for inclusion in this repository.
+Please don't hesitate to propose any additional queries and response actions for inclusion in this repository.

 ## Roadmap